 You can pay for your course on our website.
 Once you receive an offer letter for your chosen course, you will be able to access a link on your own account and make a payment.
 Should you have any issues with the payment link please do get in touch with [email protected] quoting your student number.

 Do you offer discounts?

 We offer discounts for group bookings, if you are a group of more than 4 people please get in touch with Emilia, our Business Development Officer on +44 (0) 7834 317 997.

 Can I cancel or postpone my course start date?

-	You can postpone or defer the start date of your English course provided you have given us sufficient notice.
-For more information regarding refunds and cancellations, please read our Terms and Conditions.
+You can postpone or defer the start date of your English course provided you have given us a sufficient notice.
+For more information regarding refunds and cancellations please read our Terms and Conditions.

 General English Courses